lbeqiric/iac/docker/README.md

 # Base Docker Image

-Create a basic, Ubuntu based docker image that can be used to create cotnainers where Confluent (or other) components can be deployed into, removing the need to create expensive VMs through public cloud providers.
+Create a basic, Ubuntu based docker image that can be used to create containers where Confluent (or other) components can be deployed into, removing the need to create expensive VMs through public cloud providers.

+## Prerequisites

+    GIT
+    Docker & Docker Compose

 ## Image Creation Steps